Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How are eye floaters treated?

-If your eye floaters are bothering you, there are two types of possible treatment:
+If your eye floaters are bothering you, there are 2 types of treatment:

 - surgery to remove the floater (vitrectomy)